This webpage contains affiliate links. See more details here.

 Very close to Piazzale Michelangelo is San Miniato al Monte, a beautiful church that is so deserving of a visit.

-While in Florence, don't skip visiting Mercato Centrale, central food market, situated a short walk from Piazza del Duomo (take Borgo St. Lorenzo, then turn left to Piazza di San Lorenzo and continue to walk through Via dell'Ariento).
+The food lovers (and all the rest) will love to visit The Mercato Centrale, the main food market, situated a short walk from the Duomo (take Borgo St. Lorenzo, then turn left to Piazza di San Lorenzo and continue to walk through Via dell'Ariento).

 You can spend time here walking through the stalls and viewing amazing food offer.
 Vendors will be happy to offer you to taste salami, prosciutto and cheeses, so you can easily decide which one to buy.
 Buy a piece of schiacciatta (Tuscan-style focaccia) to pair with your salami.
 Or opt for a ready-to-eat lampredotto sandwich - truly unique!